-In accordance with the Sex Offender Registration Act of 1999, law enforcement agencies have the authority to establish a database that provides information that identifies sex offenders who reside, work and attend schools within an agency's jurisdiction.
-The Federal Campus Sex Crimes Prevention Act further provides for tracking of convicted and registered sex offenders working, volunteering and attending institutions of higher education.
-In the District of Columbia, the Metropolitan Police Department maintains a Sex Offender Registry.
-In the State of Maryland the information for accessing the Sex Offender Registry is on each County's law enforcement agency's website.
-Both agencies have automated processes for their Sex Offender Registry which is maintained on their respective websites.
+The Sex Offender Registration Act of 1999 gives law enforcement agencies the authority to establish a database that provides information that identifies sex offenders who reside, work, and attend schools within an agency's jurisdiction.
+The Federal Campus Sex Crimes Prevention Act further provides for tracking of convicted and registered sex offenders working, volunteering, and attending institutions of higher education.
+In the District of Columbia, the Metropolitan Police Department (MPD) maintains a Sex Offender Registry.
+In the State of Maryland, the information for accessing the Sex Offender Registry is on the Department of Public Safety and Correctional Services (DPSCS) websites.

-NOTE: http://mpdc.dc.gov/mpdc/site/default.asp; click on the Sex Offender Registry Link.
-You also may visit any MPD Police District Station to look at MPD Registry Book, or visit the Sex Offender Registry Unit at 300 Indiana Avenue, NW, Washington, D.C.
-20001, (202)727-4407.
-In the state of Maryland, the link for Sex Offenders Registry is at pscs.state.md.us/sorSearch/.
+In the District of Columbia, the link for Sex Offender Registry is at sexoffender.registry@dc.gov.
+You may visit any MPD Police District Station to look at MPD Registry Book, or call (202)727-4407.
+In the State of Maryland, the link for Sex Offenders Registry is at dpscs.state.md.us/sorSearch/ or call the MD Sex Offender Registry Unit (410) 585-3600.